 The Christa Project: Manifesting Divine Bodies

 October 6, 2016–March 12, 2017

-The exhibition will explore the language, symbol, art and ritual associated with the historic concept of the Christ image, and the ways the divine is manifested in every person, across every gender, race, ethnicity and sexual orientation.
-The exhibition will also feature a selection of pieces from the James Parks Morton Interfaith Art Collection.
-More information on this exhibition is available here.
+The exhibition explored the language, symbol, art and ritual associated with the historic concept of the Christ image, and the ways the divine is manifested in every person, across every gender, race, ethnicity and sexual orientation.

 2016 FotoEvidence Book Awards

 Each year, the FotoEvidence Book Awards recognize a photographer whose work demonstrates courage and commitment in the pursuit of social justice and human rights.

 The Value of Food: Sustaining a Green Planet

 October 2015 – April 2016

 The Value of Food was a large multimedia exhibition and series of public programming, in keeping with the Cathedral's long history of engagement with issues of social justice, the environment, support for the arts, and community involvement.